mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 [root@chroot /]# locale-gen                    # generate the locales configured above
 ```

-Populate the `/etc/fstab` file with the correct entries for all your partitions.
-Remember to use PARTUUIDs or plain UUIDs, and never rely on disk and partition names (except for /dev/mapper device files).
-The contents of `/etc/fstab` will vary depending on the filesystem you've picked:
+The next step is to populate the `/etc/fstab` file with the correct entries for all your partitions.
+Remember to use PARTUUIDs or plain UUIDs, and never rely on disk and partition names (except for `/dev/mapper` device files).
+The contents of `/etc/fstab` will vary depending on the filesystem you've picked.
+Remember that the initrd will be the one to unlock the LUKS container, so you don't need to specify it in `/etc/crypttab`.

+- `/etc/fstab` for  ext4/XFS/F2FS with LUKS:
 ```
-# /etc/fstab for ext4/XFS/F2FS with LUKS
 # it is not strictly necessary to also include the root partition, but it's a good idea in case of remounts
 /dev/mapper/ExtLUKS                             /            ext4    defaults      0 1
 PARTUUID=4a0eab50-7dfc-4dcb-98a6-ad954d344ad7   /boot/efi    vfat    defaults      0 2
 ```

+- `/etc/fstab` for Btrfs with LUKS:
 ```
-# /etc/fstab for Btrfs with LUKS
 /dev/mapper/ExtLUKS                             /            btrfs   defaults,subvol=@,compress=lzo       0 0
 /dev/mapper/ExtLUKS                             /home        btrfs   defaults,subvol=@home,compress=lzo   0 0
 PARTUUID=4a0eab50-7dfc-4dcb-98a6-ad954d344ad7   /boot/efi    vfat    defaults                             0 2
 ```

-In case of ZFS, all datasets mountpoints are managed via the filesystem itself. `/etc/fstab` will only contain the ESP (unless you have created legacy mountpoints):
+- With ZFS, all datasets mountpoints are managed via the filesystem itself. `/etc/fstab` will only contain the ESP (unless you have created legacy mountpoints):

 ```
 PARTUUID=4a0eab50-7dfc-4dcb-98a6-ad954d344ad7   /boot/efi    vfat    defaults      0 2
 ```

-Set a password for root:
+Then, set a password for root:

 ```
 [root@chroot /]# passwd